breatheco-de/content/src/content/how-to/javascript-array-slice.md

 Parameters:

 - `start` (Optional) - The index where the extraction of the elements begins.
-If `start` is omited, is `0` by default.
+If `start` is omitted, is `0` by default.
 Negative values count back from the end of the array.
 - `end` (Optional) - The index where the extraction of the elements ends.
 The element at this index is not included.

 ## How to Use Javascript Array Slice?

-Using the `slice` method in [JavaScript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) is simple.
-Let’s explore different use cases:
+Using the `slice` method in [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) is simple.
+Let's explore different use cases:

 ```jsx
 const courses = ["JavaScript", "Python", "Java", "C#", "Ruby"];